 Who I am

-I am a speaker, an artist and an advocator for road safety and burn trauma.
+I am a speaker, an advocator for road safety and burn trauma and an artist.
 I was born in UK in 1978.
-I moved to my native Thessaloniki, Greece and since 2016 I have been travelling between Greece and Canada, where I happily live with my new husband, public speaker, workplace safety expert, burn survivor Dan Plexman. www.danplexman.com
+I moved to my native Thessaloniki, Greece and since 2016 I have been travelling between Greece and Canada, where I happily live with my new husband, professional speaker, workplace safety expert, Dan Plexman. www.danplexman.com

-I started my entrepreneurial journey at the age of 19 running my own pastry business that soon after blossomed in another business, promising me a prosperous and secure future ahead.
+I started my entrepreneurial journey at the age of 19 running my own patisserie business that soon after blossomed in another patisserie shop, promising me a prosperous and secure future ahead.

-I enjoy life to its fullest, living by my motto “it only takes a split second for reality to change” and I challenge you to do the same.
+I live by my motto “it only takes one split second for reality to change” and I challenge you to make every second of your life, meaningful.

-My newest project is a podcast called “Crash Victim Life Survivor” where I am taking my listeners through my own experience of surviving a car crash but I will also have guests sharing their experience too.
+I am host of the podcast called “Crash Victim Life Survivor” where my guests and I, take the listeners through our own experience of surviving a car crash.

 Words are powerful and they can make a difference.